 • Olive oil – A high-quality olive oil adds a rich flavor to your roasted garlic.

-Roasting garlic is so simple, I think the hardest part is waiting for it to be done!
+Roasting garlic is so easy.
+I think the hardest part is waiting for it to be done!
+These are the quick steps to follow to get your fresh garlic ready for the oven.

-Roast.
-Place the wrapped garlic head directly onto the rack in your oven and roast for about 45 minutes, or until the cloves are lightly browned, tender, and velvety.
+• Roast.
+Place the wrapped garlic head directly onto the rack in your oven.
+Roast for about 45 minutes, or until you peek inside to find that the cloves are lightly browned, tender, and velvety.

 A knife slicing into a bulb of roasted garlic.

-Cool and use.
 Let the garlic cool for at least 10 minutes, or until you can comfortably touch it.
-Squeeze the cloves into a small bowl and mash them with a fork if you plan on using the roasted garlic as a paste.
-Otherwise, you can carefully peel away the skins if you want whole garlic cloves to use in a recipe.
+If you’d like to keep the roasted cloves whole, carefully peel away the skins.
+Alternatively, squeeze the cloves out of the skins and into a small bowl.
+You can mash them with a fork to use the roasted garlic as a paste.

 • Use fresh garlic.
 Or if not, ensure you don’t have any rotten garlic cloves in the bunch.
 If you cut the garlic head and see any cloves that are brown, remove them before roasting.

 • Don’t rush it.
-I know we all look for shortcuts, but just like caramelised onions, there is no good way to speed up the garlic roasting process.
-The good news is that if you make bunch of roasted garlic all at the same time, you’ll have it on hand when you need it!
+I know we all look for shortcuts, but just like caramelised onions, there isn’t really a way to speed up the garlic roasting process that doesn’t cut corners on the end result.
+The good news is that if you make a bunch of roasted garlic all at the same time, you’ll have it on hand when you need it!

 • Putting your roasted garlic to use.
 My favourite way to use roasted garlic is to slather it on a piece of crusty bread.
 You can also spread it on sandwiches, burgers, and crackers, or stir it into jarred pasta sauce.